graniecqu/COIT20246-T22026-GrahamRanie/week03.md

 eth1 IP address 192.168.56.2

-Capturing packets Linux Command: tcpdump -i eth0 -n -w taskping.pcap 'arp or icmp'
+# Capturing packets Linux Command:

+tcpdump -i eth0 -n -w taskping.pcap 'arp or icmp'

-Then run the Test Connection command in Powershell.
+Then run the Test Connection command in Powershell (Test-Connection 192.168.56.2.

 Once completed, go into WRT and stop the capture (CNTRL+C).
 Open Filezilla and copy the file to the Windows computer.

 ## Task 5.